tbensky/ProjectClock/readme.md

 ![](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape04.jpg)

-Here there is no contact and the escape wheel is free to spin.
+Here there is no contact and the escape wheel is free to spin (but it won't get very far).
 It keeps going until contact is made again like this:

 ![](https://github.com/tbensky/ProjectClock/blob/main/Escape/escape05.jpg)